srpulugurtha/graphene_gnr_stacked_bands/tutorial_2_graphene_2D_dft.md

 An initial relaxation step was performed to determine the optimized system and slightly alter the atomic positions and lattice vectors accordingly.
 A self-consistent calculation was then performed followed by a bands calculation.
 Finally, a post-processing step was done to obtain a plot-able band structure output file.

 If you want to learn more about DFT calculations and the input files, [here](https://www.youtube.com/playlist?list=PLGntAYRT8AVmQMyurFoncyOdHljqeGU_R). is a great YouTube channel!

+First Principle results for the graphene Band Structure are shown in blue, the tight-binding results are shown in red, and TB Studio results are shown in green: